-The nature around Chiang Mai is awesome, so its main attraction will be to enjoy the tropical forest along with the valleys and rice fields: hiking, biking, rafting, zip line, etc. These activities can be carried out during the day, nevertheless today it’s becoming easier to combine two of them in the same valley.
+The nature around Chiang Mai is stunning, so its main attraction will be to enjoy the tropical forest along with the valleys and rice fields: hiking, biking, zip line, etc. These activities can be carried out in the day and it’s also possible to combine two of them in the same valley.

-In the case of the beautiful mountains Doi Inthanon and Chiang Dao, both national parks, nature offers a great opportunity to spend one or two nights to make the most out of the trip and also meet the hill tribes, if you feel like it.
+In the case of the beautiful Doi Inthanon and Chiang Dao mountains, both national parks, tourist services offer a great opportunity to spend a night or two in nature to make the most of your trip and also meet the hill tribes if you fancy.

 As for the weather seasons, there is a pattern repeated throughout the north, that is, the same for Chiang Rai in the east and Mae Hong Son in the west.